Featherstale Children's Village

 Our on site staff counsellors and social workers keep a constant check on the children, and provide valuable rehabilitation be it from direct contact with the children, or educating and counselling their single mothers and or guardians.

 Our on sight physiotherapist and Occupational Therapist help with rehabilitating children and teaching them to walk etc if possible.
 Also, our occupational therapy can help children to develop in other ways, such as mental functioning, socialising and sensory and motor skill development.

 Children don't need to be separated from mothers that clearly, as with most mothers on earth, love them.

 As we have the vehicle with the NGO, emergency transport for medical issues is always available, whereas without it most children are close to an hour from a hospital, at night time that could be 8 hours +, as all our residents would have to wait for the public transport to start.

 Children receive physio, wheelchairs, sensory stimulation.. rather than being left on the floor somewhere, ( as is the only option to most families..) meaning they have a life worth something.
 A day to wake up excited about as it were.

 There are many more benefits, but these are key... lastly and perhaps more importantly, finally single parents with such children will have an option, and hopefully in time, less special needs children will be abandoned here by desperate parents in need of help.

 Eco Living At Feathers Tale

-In 2020 we will aim to reach our goal of 85% food sustainability.
+By 2025 we aim to reach our goal of 85% food sustainability.
 Meaning the community with its environmentally focused way of life, will be leaving a very small foot print each year as we go forwards into our future.